2G, 3G, and 4G pitches. Know your playing surfaces

 24 November 2016 • By - Finn Mongey

 Read time 3 minutes

 Anyone who plays astroturf sport will often hear the terms 2G, 3G and 4G referenced but what is the difference between the three?
-When helping users book pitches with Playfinder.com, we often get asked what sets these pitches apart from each other so we’ve laid out some facts about these different playing surfaces.
+When we help users book pitches on Playfinder.com, they often ask what sets these pitches apart from each other.
+So, we’ve laid out some facts about these different playing surfaces.